-The W-4 form is used by workers to provide their employer with the information needed to determine how much income tax should be withheld from their paycheck.
-Although simple in principle, it's important to get this amount correct.
+The W-4 form is used by new employees to provide their employer with the information needed to determine how much income tax should be withheld from their wages.
+That's the basic purpose of the W-4 form.
+And while simple in principle, it's important to get your paycheck withholding correct.
 Otherwise, you may be in for a big surprise when you file your next tax return.

 When filling out a W-4 form, you'll be asked to include things like your expected filing status, family income from other jobs, number of dependents, and tax deductions you plan to claim.
+(Some employers offer electronic versions of the form.)
 Once your employer has the necessary information, the company will take it from there and do the necessary calculations.
-But to help make sure you get it right, here are 10 things every worker needs to know about the current W-4 form.
+But to help make sure you get it right, here are 10 things every worker needs to know about the W-4 form.
 Take a look so you can tackle your next W-4 form with confidence.

-Workers aren't required to file a W-4 form with their employer every year — but you might want to anyway.
+You aren't required to file a W-4 form with your employer every year — but you might want to anyway.
 If you're happy with your current tax withholding, then do nothing and leave your current Form W-4 in effect with your employer.
 You're not required to periodically submit a new W-4 form.

-However, if you start a new job, you'll have to complete a W-4 form at that time.
+However, if you start a new job, you're required to complete a W-4 form at that time.
 That's the only way your new employer will know how much federal income tax to withhold from your wages.
 There's no way around that requirement.

 The W-4 Form is Really Easy if Your Taxes are Simple